Foundation Models for Causal Inference via Prior-Data Fitted Networks: Introduction

 \section{Introduction}

-Causal inference is a cornerstone of empirical research in disciplines such as economics \cite{Angrist.1990,Imbens.1994}, medicine \cite{Feuerriegel.2024,Glass.2013}, and marketing \cite{Varian.2016}.
-It enables the estimation of causal effects from observational and randomized data, which is essential for reliable decision-making.
+Causal inference is a cornerstone of empirical research in disciplines such as economics \citep{Angrist.1990,Imbens.1994}, medicine \citep{Feuerriegel.2024, Weberpals2025}, and marketing \citep{Varian.2016}.
+It enables the estimation of causal effects from observational and randomized data, which is essential for reliable decision-making \citep{Kern2025}.
 In personalized medicine, for instance, it supports identifying the most effective treatment by predicting patient outcomes under different therapeutic options.

-In recent years, machine learning, and especially deep learning methods, have gained significant traction in causal inference (e.g., \cite{Curth.2021,Melnychuk.2022,Schweisthal.2023,Shalit.2017,Shi.2019}).
-These methods offer several advantages for causal effect estimation in practice, including the ability to handle large-scale and high-dimensional datasets with complex confounding structures and to model heterogeneity of causal effects \cite{Feuerriegel.2024}.
-However, most existing approaches require retraining a model for each new causal task or dataset.
-To this end, existing approaches lack the flexibility to perform test-time inference without additional retraining, which limits their practicality in real-world settings.
+In recent years, machine learning, and especially deep learning methods, have gained significant traction in causal inference \citep{Curth.2021,ma2025diffusion,ma2024diffpo,Melnychuk.2022, Schweisthal.2023, Shalit.2017, Shi.2019}).
+These methods offer several advantages for causal effect estimation in practice, including the ability to handle large-scale and high-dimensional datasets with complex confounding structures and to model heterogeneity of causal effects \citep{feuerriegel2025new}.
+However, most existing approaches require retraining a model for each new dataset.
+To this end, existing approaches lack the flexibility to perform inference for new datasets without additional retraining, which limits their practicality in real-world settings.

-Meanwhile, foundation models have emerged as a transformative paradigm in machine learning \cite{devlin2018bert, touvron2023llama, touvron2023llama2, lahat2024assessing}, which offer a key advantage in that they allow for flexible, test-time inference without retraining.
+Meanwhile, foundation models have emerged as a transformative paradigm in machine learning \citep{devlin2018bert, lahat2024assessing, touvron2023llama2, touvron2023llama}, which offer a key advantage in that they allow for flexible, test-time inference without retraining.
 These models are pre-trained on large datasets and can generalize across tasks and domains.
 Examples include large language models (LLMs) in natural language processing and vision transformers in computer vision.
 However, this paradigm shift toward test-time inference has not yet had a comparable impact on causal inference.
 Most current approaches in causal machine learning still rely on specialized models tailored to specific tasks, requiring practitioners to manually select, train, and validate appropriate estimation methods for each new dataset.